numbnet/icesoft/icefaces3/trunk/icefaces/ace/component/resources/icefaces.ace/richtextentry/readme.txt

 ICE-9184	ckeditor/ckeditor.js
 Line 96, getData() was modified to check for object 'N' and to exit function if it's not there.

+ICE-9374	ckeditor/ckeditor.js
+Line 22, added function call to get contents.css using the mapping, instead of trying to use the standard URL